JorisMeertBambrugge/trix/README.md

 # trix
-Stock autocorrelation analysis via Trix
+Stock autocorrelation analysis via Trix: <a href="https://trix-jm.herokuapp.com/stocks5_app" target="_blank">https://trix-jm.herokuapp.com/stocks5_app</a>

 This project is a data science and data visualization demo with python (bokeh), by Joris Meert.